 Can my doctor make a diagnosis from my liver function test?

 Sometimes.
-Single abnormalities in the tests do not give diagnoses on their own but the pattern of abnormalities can point to the most likely cause of the problem.
+Single abnormalities in the liver function tests do not give diagnoses on their own but the pattern of abnormalities can point to the most likely cause of the problem.
 When this is combined with speaking to and examining you, your doctor may be able to make a clear diagnosis.

 Once the cause of the abnormality has been determined, your doctor will discuss what you need to do next.